jetpen/ssh-auth-webapp/memory-bank/productContext.md

 ## How It Should Work

 ### Core User Flow
-1. **Sign-up**: User creates account
+1. **Sign-up**: User creates account and is automatically authenticated
-2. **Authentication**: When user accesses a page requiring authentication, such as the user's account summary page, the user must be authenticated
+2. **Authentication**: User is immediately redirected to their account page after signup; subsequent access to protected pages uses challenge-response authentication with SSH keys

 ### Key Interactions
 - **Landing Page**: Simple UI with a link to sign up via the Account Creation Interface